Matteodambr/ASMAD_ANSYS_Lecture/README.md

-# ASMAD_ANSYS_Lecture
+# ASMAD STRUCTURES TUTORIALS

-Repository with all materials for ASMAD STR seminar.

-Note:
-- All models are saved without results to limit size of repository.
-- All models seen on the ASMAD STR slides can be found in this repository.
-The results have been produced with Ansys 2024 R1 Student Version, but newer versions of the software should have no problems opening the older models (Ansys is forward-compatible).
+This repository contains all materials used during the ASMAD STR seminar.
+The results are not saved to limit the size of the repository, but can be generated with Ansys 2024 R1 (or later, Ansys models are forward-compatible).
+Note that the provided examples are non-exhaustive, and are only though to serve as quick references when developing more complex models for the ASMAD projects.
+For additional help or information, contact (2024/2025; matteo.dambrosio@polimi.it or lucia.bianchi@polimi.it).

 Available models:
 1. Cantilever beam (+ comparison w/ analytical solution)